How to Install T Nuts (3 Easy Methods + Pro Tips)

 T-nut and Threaded Insert - Table Comparison

-3 Ways How to Install T nuts
+3 Methods to Install T Nuts (Step by Step)

 The process of installing t-nut is simple and straightforward.
 There are several ways how to insert a t-nut in a piece of wood.